 Authorised absence means that the school has either given approval in advance for your child to be away from school, or has accepted an explanation offered afterwards as justification for the absence.
 An authorised absence is still classed as an absence from school as the child is/was not in attendance.
 Authorised absences include medical appointments where medical evidence has been submitted.
 There are 170 non-school days per year, therefore we always strongly encourage parents to make appointments out of school hours.
-On your child's Arbor profile, an authorised absence will be marked as Illness (I) or Medical (M).
+On your child's Arbor profile, an authorised absence will be marked as Illness (I), Medical (M) or Other authorised absence (C) .